top of page

 Our History

-The first recorded Cruiser Race in Hong Kong was in October 1849 under the auspices of the Victoria Regatta Club.
-But probably the longest link in yacht racing in Hong Kong, is the Macau Race, one of the first ‘international’ yacht races to be organised in Asia.
-Initially, a ‘there and back’ non-stop race on Boxing Day, but after the war (probably 1947) the Macau Race was organized over the Chinese New Year holiday, being suspended during the emergence of the People’s Republic of China.
+The first recorded cruiser race in Hong Kong took place in October 1849 under the auspices of the Victoria Regatta Club.
+However, the most enduring link in the city’s yacht racing history is undoubtedly the Macau Race, one of the earliest ‘international’ yacht races to be organised in Asia.

 bottom of page